-Furthermore, the Company believes that a successful Phase I clinical trial will facilitate the early study of the combination of EPI-7386 with second-generation antiandrogens.
+Furthermore, the Company believes that the successful Phase 1 clinical trial facilitates the study of the combination of EPI-7386 with second-generation antiandrogens.
 The Company and its collaborators have developed preclinical in vitro and in vivo evidence supporting further evaluation of the combination of NTD inhibitors together with the LBD inhibiting antiandrogens.
 The Company believes that the application of two independent, complementary mechanisms of AR transcription inhibition may result in greater suppression of androgen activity and the delay or prevention of drug resistance.
 Recent progress in the clinical treatment of prostate cancer has resulted from the earlier utilization of antiandrogens in combination with classic ADT, consistent with the premise that more effective androgen suppression may yield clinical benefit.
-The Company believes that the introduction of NTD inhibitors such as EPI-7386 therefore has potential to improve androgen suppression, delay the emergence of resistance, and result in improved clinical benefit.
-The first collaboration, with Janssen Research & Development, LLC ("Janssen"), to study in clinical trials the safety and potential benefit of combination of EPI-7386 with abiraterone acetate with prednisone as well as the combination of EPI-7386 with apalutamide was announced January 13, 2021.
-A second collaboration and supply agreement with Astellas Pharma Inc. ("Astellas") to evaluate EPI-7386 in combination with Astellas and Pfizer Inc.'s androgen receptor inhibitor, enzalutamide, in patients with metastatic castration-resistant prostate cancer ("mCRPC") was announced on February 24, 2021.
-A third collaboration and supply agreement with Bayer Consumer Care AG ("Bayer") to evaluate EPI-7386 in combination with Bayer's androgen receptor inhibitor, darolutamide, in patients with mCRPC was announced on April 28, 2021.
+The Company believes that the introduction of NTD inhibitors such as EPI-7386 therefore has the potential to improve androgen suppression, delay the emergence of resistance, and result in improved clinical benefit.